kl1nton/1_Applied_Basic_Science/2_Physiology.md

 ## Questions 2.1-2.10

-### 2.1
+### Q2.1
-A 63-yo man's BP was high as he was wrongly omitted taking his anti-hypertensive medication on the day of surgery.
-An increase in systemic BP leads to which of the following effects?
+A 63-year-old man’s blood pressure was high as he wrongly omitted taking his antihypertensive medication on the day of surgery.
+An increase in systemic blood pressure leads to which one of the following effects?

 	A. A decrease in the maximal wall tension in the left ventricle
 	B. A decrease in the time it takes for the left ventricular wall to develop peak tension